-Separatists rally in Barcelona for release of prisoners
+Separatists clash with police in Barcelona after huge rally

-BARCELONA, Spain (AP) — Hundreds of thousands in the restive region of Catalonia protested Saturday in Barcelona against the imprisonment of nine separatist leaders for their roles in an illegal 2017 secession bid.
+BARCELONA, Spain (AP) — Police and violent protesters in Spain’s restive Catalonia region clashed Saturday after a massive rally in Barcelona against the imprisonment of nine separatist leaders for their roles in an illegal 2017 secession bid.

+The flare-up in violence came after a week of tense calm without major incidents following six days when Catalonia was rocked by riots each night after the Oct.
+14 Supreme Court verdict that found 12 Catalan leaders guilty of sedition and other crimes.
+That outbreak led to 500 people, nearly half of them police, being injured and around 200 arrests.

+Hundreds of mostly masked youths surrounded the National Police headquarters in downtown Barcelona and threw colorful plastic balls at the officers on guard.
+When they switched to raining down rocks and bottles, national police with backup from Catalonia’s regional police force charged with batons swinging and fired foam bullets.
+After a chaotic moment they managed to extend a perimeter while protesters set fire to trash cans in the middle of the streets.

+Regional emergency services said 15 people were being treated for injuries as a result of the clashes, including an AP photographer who was hit in the face with a police baton.
+Catalonia’s regional police said one of its officers was serious hurt.
+At least one person had to be put on a stretcher by medics and taken away in an ambulance.

+Unlike the worst of the last week’s riots that lasted hours, order was restored relatively quickly.

-Barcelona’s police say 350,000 people rallied in downtown Barcelona, many waving pro-independence flags for Catalonia.
-The rally was organized by the main pro-secession grassroots groups who want to create a new state in wealthy northeastern Spain.
+Earlier on Saturday Barcelona’s police said 350,000 people rallied peacefully in the regional capital, many waving pro-independence flags for Catalonia.
+The rally was organized by the main pro-secession grassroots groups who want to create a new state in the northeastern corner of Spain.
+There were no repeated incidents in the rally that drew families from across the wealthy region.

-“We cannot accept that (the prisoners) have been condemned to terms of nine to 13 years for defending the self-determination of Catalans,” the president of the pro-secession grassroots group ANC, Elisenda Paluzie, said.
+“We cannot accept that (the prisoners) have been condemned to terms of nine to 13 years for defending the self-determination of Catalans,” the president of the pro-secession grassroots group ANC, Elisenda Paluzie, said at the peaceful protest.

 Nine Catalan officials were given sentences of nine to 13 years for sedition by the Supreme Court.
 Four of those were also convicted of misuse of public funds.
 The other three were fined for disobedience.
 They were all acquitted of the more serious crime of rebellion, which carries sentences of up to 25 years.

-The Oct.
-14 sentence sparked peaceful protests in Barcelona and other nearby cities that later spiraled into violent clashes with police during six straight days.
+Spain’s most right-wing politicians called the verdict soft.

 Spain’s government has told Catalonia’s separatists that the national Parliament would need to amend the Constitution, which considers the nation indivisible, to make secession by a region legal.